Generic selectors

 • Run your script in the Python Console to export the layers.

-Each of these methods offers a way to export multiple layers at once in QGIS, with varying degrees of flexibility and complexity.
+Each of these methods provides a way to export multiple layers at once in QGIS, with varying degrees of flexibility and complexity.
 Choose the one that best fits your needs and skill level.

 Can I export both raster and vector layers at the same time in QGIS?